Staten Island Stapletons: NFL

 After his team rolled up a 10–1–1 record in 1928, Blaine applied for an NFL franchise in 1929.
 He needed permission from Tim Mara, the owner of the Giants, because Staten Island was in Mara's exclusive territory.
 But Mara actually had an extra franchise.
 It had originally belonged to the Brooklyn Lions and had been given to Mara when the Lions folded in 1927, because they owed him money.
 Mara had then allowed the New York Yankees, owned by Grange's manager C. C. Pyle, to use the franchise when that team moved from the defunct AFL into the NFL.
 The Yankees went out of business after the 1928 season, so the franchise again went back to Mara and he passed those franchise's rights on to Staten Island.

 Blaine promptly hired Ken Strong, who became a Stapletons Hall of Famer.
 Strong, who received All-American honors while at New York University, was a speedy, powerful runner who was also one of the best kickers of the era.

-The Stapletons would never have a winning season in the NFL.
-During its first NFL season in 1929, the team went 3–4–3, defeating the Dayton Triangles, Boston Bulldogs and the Minneapolis Red Jackets.
-It also managed to tie the Frankford Yellow Jackets once and Orange Tornadoes twice.
+The Stapletons never had a winning season in the NFL.
+During its first NFL season in 1929, the team went 3–4–3, defeating the Dayton Triangles, Boston Bulldogs, and the Minneapolis Red Jackets.
+The team also managed to tie the Frankford Yellow Jackets once and Orange Tornadoes twice.
 The team improved to a 5–5–2 record in 1930.
 That season the Stapes managed to defeat the rival New York Giants 7–6, after a four-yard touchdown run from Doug Wycoff and an extra point kick from Strong.

 In July 1931, the team's official name on the league records was changed from the Stapleton Football Club, Inc., to Staten Island Stapes.
 At this time, Doug Wycoff left the team to rejoin the Giants.
 In need of a coach, Blaine hired Hinkey Haines, who had played briefly for the Stapes in 1929.
 The Stapes opened at home by beating the Dodgers 9–7 before 7,000 fans.
-However a week later at Ebbets Field, the Dodgers forced 3 interceptions to defeat the Stapes 18–6.
-The team would post a 4–6–1 record in 1931, defeating the Giants (once), Dodgers (twice) and the Cleveland Indians.
+A week later at Ebbets Field, the Dodgers forced three interceptions to defeat the Stapes 18–6.
+The team posted a 4–6–1 record in 1931, defeating the Giants, Dodgers (twice), and the Cleveland Indians.